dsnsgithub/apstat-automation/README.md

 - `splitChar`: Specify the character used to separate data points in the input file.
 - `regexAdditions`: Specify additional characters to include in the regular expression for cleaning the data.

+## Acknowledgments

+Special thanks to the creators of [CEmu](https://github.com/CE-Programming/CEmu) for their invaluable contribution in making this project possible.